This section was written by Leandro Cabo from rhcplivearchive.com

 Unreleased, but performed live

-An extended Untitled #5 cut, Running Away Into You, Untitled #2 (with a poem read on top of it) and Untitled #3 were featured well over a year and a half before the album was released on the short movie Stuff, filmed by Johnny Depp and Gibby Haynes at John’s house.
-In fact, it was them who first encouraged John to release his solo music.
+Running Away Into You, Untitled #2 (with a poem read on top of it), Untitled #3 and an extended Untitled #5 cut were featured on the short movie Stuff, filmed by Johnny Depp and Gibby Haynes at John’s house, over a year and a half before the album was released.
+In fact, it was them who encouraged John to release his solo music.

-The fan-titled Turn Around in a Circle, performed live a few times, it’s also believed to have been recorded during these sessions and could have appeared on very early advance copy of the album, as a few seconds can be heard during the VPRO 1994 documentary at 01:10:08.
-The album wouldn’t be released for another seven months after the interview took place, but an advance copy from American Recordings dated March 8, 1994 can be seen on one of the shots at John’s CD collection, that he probably gave to Bram Van Splunteren, as bits of other songs were also featured.
+Turn Around in a Circle, performed live a few times and fan-titled for easier recognition, was probably recorded during these sessions and may have appeared on an early advance copy of the album, as a few seconds can be heard during the VPRO 1994 documentary at 01:10:08.
+The album wouldn’t be released seven months after when the interview was aired, but an advance copy from American Recordings dated March 8, 1994 can be seen on one of the shots at John’s CD collection, that he probably gave to Bram Van Splunteren, as bits of other songs were also featured during the interview.

 Recorded at: John’s Home (8505 Hollywood Blvd), Los Angeles, CA